 Taking due precautions to avoid skin contact with the plant and sap, cut material should be gathered up and either allowed to dry on site or taken off site to dry out.
-In either case, measures should be undertaken to ensure that seeds do not fall or are otherwise spread from the material and to prevent skin contact with the cut material, both for the public and on- and off-site personnel.
-The latter should include washing down trailers, cutting tools and any other materials.
-Cut material may be bagged-off flowering or seed heads or leaves and stems.
+In either case, measures should be undertaken to ensure that seeds do not fall or are otherwise spread from the material.
+To prevent skin contact with the cut material, both for the public and on- and off-site personnel, the location for drying out the material should be carefully chosen and suitably isolated.
+Care must be taken to wash down trailers, cutting tools and any other materials that will have come into contact with the giant hogweed.

-Once dried, the material should be burnt to ash preferably in an incinerator on-site to avoid the inadvertent spread of seeds.
+Once dried, the material should be burnt to ash, preferably in an incinerator on-site to avoid the inadvertent spread of seeds.